 - Related Assets: Users can associate one entity with another as an asset.

-- Asset Renderer: Enables displaying entities in the Asset Publisher.
+- Asset Renderer: Enables entities appearing in Asset Publisher queries.

 - Comments: Lets users comment on entities.